gaetansels/windows-server-nerdnest-lab-2/documentation.md

 ## GLOBAL SECURITY GROUPS

-These will also be made in the DC server, the AD database is needed for part A and G because ...
+These will also be made in the DC server; the AD database is needed for parts A and G because the domain controller is responsible for identity and access management.

 ---